swisschain/Sirius.Api.Docs/source/includes/v2/_signing-data.md

 Signing data is a sequence of bytes, corresponding to UTF-8-encoded string in the specific format.
 The beginning and ending of the signing data are denoted by square brackets: `[]`.
 Each parameter value is encased in single quotes: `''`.
 Parameters are comma-separated without any whitespace characters before or after the separator.
 In the example below there are three parameters, two textual ones and a single numeric parameter:

 `['parameter Value 1','parameter Value 2','26.7']`

+### Complex parameter values

+Complex parameter values such as hashmaps or collections are represented as a single parameter encased with single quotes, in which several chunks of data may appear separated by a semicolon (`;`).
+In the example below there are two parameters, first one representing a collection of values and second one is a hashmap:

+`['1.2;34.0;123.1;12.0','keyOne:valueOne;keyTwo:valueTwo']`

+### Special characters

+Since original parameter values may contain special characters, used to encase values or denote boundaries between chunks of data, their values have to be escaped with a backslash (`\`).
+The comprehensive list of special characters is defined below:
+- `:` separates key and its corresponding value in hashmaps, escaped as `\:`
+- `;` separates key-value pairs in hashmaps and values in collections, escaped as `\;`
+- `'` encases parameter values, escaped as `\'`
+- `\` used to escape special characters, escaped as `\\`

+In the example below there are several parameters with special characters in their original values:

+`['Ocean\'s eleven','keyOne:value\:One;key\;Two:valueTwo','\\path\\to\\directory\\targetFile.txt']`

 ### Empty and unset values

 Some parameters are optional, but since their position in the signing data format is rigid, it is not possible to simply omit them.
-Instead, the absence of its value has to be denoted explicitly with `null` in single quotes.
+Instead, the absence of its value has to be denoted explicitly with `null` without quotes.
-In the example below there are two textual parameters, the first one with value and the second one with value unset:
+In the example below there are two parameters, the first one with value and the second one with value unset:

-`['Parameter Value One', 'null']`
+`['Parameter Value One',null]`

-The only exception being custom properties.
-Since, if present, they always appear at the end of the signing data.
-If not present, they can simply be omitted altogether.
+The absence of a complex parameter value (i.e. when a hashmap parameter is unset) should be treated in the same way.

 ### Numeric values

-Parameters with integer values with or without fractional part have to be formatted with at least one fractional digit.
+Parameters with decimal (or BigDecimal) values with or without fractional part have to be formatted with at least one fractional digit.
+Usually such parameters represent amounts of assets.
 Thus, for example 2 has to become 2.0 in the signing data:
 `['2.0']`